eCommerce Email Marketing: How to Sell Through Content

 Beyond this, you might have product-specific email sequences or a VIP sequence for customers that pass a certain purchase threshold.

 Over time, you should optimize these sequences to make them more and more personalized.

 Promotional emails, on the other hand, are based on your predetermined marketing calendar, where email is just one of the channels through which your promos get announced.

 This doesn’t mean that you shouldn’t segment your list and be intentional about the offers that you send to your customers.
 Every promotion won’t go out to every person on your list.
 If an offer is irrelevant to a certain segment or if a customer has just purchased before a sale launches, it is a good idea to exclude them from these emails.

-When you build an email, whether it’s for a behavior-triggered sequence or a promotional email, here are the top things to consider to ensure your campaign is successful.
+When you build an email campaign, whether it’s for a behavior-triggered sequence or a promotional email, here are the top things to consider to ensure your campaign is successful.

-1) Define an audience and pick a message.
+1) Define an audience and pick one message.

 You want to be as personalized as possible in every email that you send.
 Then, keep it simple.
 Make sure there is only one core message inside your email.
 Focus is key.
 You want people to take action and click through on the main purpose of the email, so don’t make it crowded with a bunch of secondary messages.

 2) Write the copy.

 Say as little as possible inside the email.
 As we mentioned above, you want your readers to take action, so don’t overwhelm them with text.
 People have short attention spans, so don’t make them work too hard.
 Tease them with the offer or content and then get them to click through to your site as soon as possible.
 Make sure your CTAs are clear.